 The Annual Town Election shall be held on the first Monday of May of each year.
-The Annual Town Meeting shall be held on the first Friday following the Annual Town Election in May.
-(Amended 7/2000)
+(Amended 7/2000) (Amended June 5, 2015) AG Approved August 2, 2015

 Notice of every Annual Town Meeting shall be given by posting an attested copy of the warrant therefore in at least one (1) public place in the Town, not less than seven (7) days before the day fixed for such meeting.
 Notice of every Special Town Meeting shall be given by posting an attested copy of the warrant therefore in at least one (1) public place in the Town, not less than fourteen (14) days before the day fixed for such meeting.